wiktorbree/penguin-invasion/README.md

 ## Updates
 *In the form of a concise list*

+**Version: 1.3**
+- Added camera movement, I think it will suit the gameplay better

 **Version: 1.2**
 - Made option menu
 - Player is now able to change volume of every sound in the game